Session Type(s): Panel

 Posted by Netroots Nation on Saturday, July 13, 2019

 This panel will explore the growing burden of student debt and student debt cancellation as a necessary counterpart to the tuition-free college movement.
 For decades, this country invested in young people—and in its future—by providing a low-cost or tuition-free college education.
 This investment was slashed.
 Instead, we trapped people into borrowing for their own education.
 Now 44 million people are imprisoned by deb that holds us all back, whether we attended college or not.
 The panel will feature a team of experts and lawmakers who will examine the student debt crisis, explore policy options, and make the moral case for complete student debt cancellation.

 Richard Eskow is a writer (Nation, Salon, HuffPost, etc.), consultant, and radio/TV commentator (The Zero Hour).
+He is a Senior Advisor for Freedom to Prosper.
 He is also Sr. Advisor for Health & Economic Justice at Social Security Works.
 He was the lead writer and editor for Bernie Sanders’ 2016 presidential campaign.
 Richard has been a public policy advisor in over 20 countries.

 Darrick Hamilton is a pioneer and internationally recognized scholar in the field of stratification economics, which fuses social science methods to examine the causes, consequences and remedies of racial, gender, ethnic, tribal, nativity, etc. inequality in education, economic and health outcomes.
 This work involves crafting and implementing innovative routes and policies that break down social hierarchy, empower people, and move society towards greater equity, inclusion, and civic participation.